spacemanspiff2007/HABApp/_doc/rule.rst

    * - :meth:`~HABApp.Rule.run_on_day_of_week`
      - Run a function at a specific time on specific days of the week

+   * - :meth:`~HABApp.Rule.run_on_sun`
+     - Run a function in relation to the sun (e.g. Sunrise, Sunset)

-All functions return an instance of ScheduledCallback
+All functions return an instance of ScheduledCallbackBase

-.. autoclass:: HABApp.rule.scheduler.ScheduledCallback
+.. autoclass:: HABApp.rule.scheduler.base.ScheduledCallbackBase
    :members: